 As for homecare, the usual brushing and flossing remains very important.
 Another area which needs to be addressed is proper diet and nutrition.
 A balanced diet will prevent lower resistance which can also lead to dental disease.

-With proper homecare and a program of preventative dentistry, we can expect to keep our teeth for a lifetime!
+With proper homecare and a program of preventative dentistry provided by a trusted family dentist, we can expect to keep our teeth for a lifetime!

 Dr. Richard Hochenberg